nicklalone/IGME-689---Assembly_6502/01 - On Racing the Beam/01 - On Racing the Beam.md

 ## Lawsuits, the founding of *Activision*, and 3rd party games
 The history of tech is often a battlefield waged in courtrooms around the world.
 Lawfare is a sometimes dirty business but at least we can typically see the strategies and rhetoric involved.
 One such court case mostly focuses on a collection of 4 individuals getting fed up with Atari, leaving the company, and starting their own company.

 This resulted in Atari suing for breach of NDA but in court, Atari essentially lost and eventually settled out of court.
 This resulted in the birth of a small company called Activision which you may have heard of.
 Atari would also get into the lawfare game wherein once the NES was released, they reverse engineered the 10NES Chip (for a good read on 10NES and the birth of DRM, I suggest [this article](https://journals.sagepub.com/doi/10.1177/1555412010377319)).
+If you've ever heard of a company called *Tengen* then you may understand.

 There's all manner of lawsuit to read about and each one will give you a far different picture of the what the game industry is and how it came to be that way.
 ## Pipelines (and Crunch)